Employment law- Office bullying & Harassment

 What about “the banter excuse”?

 A lot of managers use the “banter excuse” as a defence to bullying especially in industries where banter is commonplace- such as the finance and banking sector.
 Banter is all well and good and an employee cannot complain whilst they are a party to it.
 It is a different matter however, where someone crosses the line and makes it personal to the obvious distress of the recipient of the banter.
 In those circumstances, the banter can turn into a case of bullying and harassment.
 It is not always clear where the line is drawn, but if the employee makes it clear that the other person has gone too far- that is a sensible starting point as to whether that banter has then crossed the line.

 What should you do if you are being bullied or harassed in the workplace?

-If you are being bullied or harassed at work, first consider whether the situation can be resolved informally, for example, by discussing your concerns with your line manager, an HR representative, union official, or even the person who is bullying you (they may not realise they are doing it and most bullies do not like to be confronted).
+If you are being bullied or harassed at work, you should first consider whether the situation can be resolved informally.
+For example, you could discuss your concerns with your line manager, an HR representative, union official, or even the person who is bullying you (if you are able to).
 Generally speaking, the more people who know, the more difficult it is for the bullying to continue.
 It may even be the case that other colleagues are experiencing a similar treatment, so it can also be helpful confide in certain colleagues as to what is going on.